M4 carbine

 The M4 carbine (officially Carbine, Caliber 5.56 mm, M4) is an assault rifle developed in the United States during the 1980s.
 It is a shortened version of the M16A2 assault rifle.
-The M4 is extensively used by the US military, with decisions to largely replace the M16 rifle in US Army (starting 2010) and US Marine Corps (starting 2016) combat units as the primary infantry weapon and service rifle.
-The M4 has been adopted by over 60 countries worldwide, and has been described as "one of the defining firearms of the 21st century".
+The M4 is extensively used by the U.S. military, which decided to largely replace the M16 rifle in U.S. Army (starting 2010) and U.S. Marine Corps (starting 2016) combat units as the primary infantry service rifle.
+The M4 has been adopted by over 60 countries, and has been described as "one of the defining firearms of the 21st century".

-Since its adoption in 1994, the M4 has undergone over 90 modifications to improve the weapon's adaptability, ergonomics and modularity, including: the M4A1, which possesses a thicker barrel and a replacement of the burst-fire control group with a fully automatic one; the SOPMOD, an accessory kit containing optical attachments; and the underbarrel weapons such as M203 and M320 grenade launchers to the Masterkey and M26-MASS shotguns.
+Since its adoption in 1994, the M4 has undergone over 90 modifications to improve the weapon's adaptability, ergonomics and modularity, including the M4A1 variant, which possesses a thicker barrel and a replacement of the burst-fire control group with a fully automatic one; the SOPMOD, an accessory kit containing optical attachments; and the underbarrel weapons such as M203 and M320 grenade launchers to the Masterkey and M26-MASS shotguns.

 In April 2022, the U.S. Army selected the M7 rifle, a variant of the SIG MCX Spear, as the winner of the Next Generation Squad Weapon Program to replace the M16/M4.

 History

 Development of the M4

 Following the military adoption of the Armalite AR-15 as the M16 rifle, carbine variants were also adopted for CQC operations, the first of which was the CAR-15 family of weapons, which was used in the Vietnam War.
 However, these rifles had design issues, as the barrel length was halved to 10 in, which upset the ballistics, reducing its range and accuracy and leading to considerable muzzle flash and blast, meaning that a large flash suppressor had to be fitted.

-In 1982, the U.S. Government requested Colt to make a carbine version of the M16A2.
-At the time, the Colt M16A2 was the Colt 645, also known as the M16A1E1.
+In 1982, the U.S. government requested Colt to make a carbine version of the M16A2.
+At the time, the Colt M16A2 was also known as the Colt 645, also referred to as the M16A1E1.
 Later that year, the U.S. Army Armament Munitions Chemical Command helped Colt develop a new variant of the XM177E2, and the U.S. Army redesignated the XM177E2 to the XM4 Carbine, giving the name as the successor to the M3 carbine.
 The carbine used the same upper and lower receiver as the M16A1, and fires the M855 cartridge along with the older M193 cartridges.
 In 1983, the 9th Infantry Division requested a Quick Reaction Program (QRP) for a 5.56mm carbine to replace the M1 carbine and M3 submachine gun in service.
 The XM4 was tested by the Army's Armament Research and Development Center (ARDC) in June 1983.
-Later, the gun was updated with improved furniture, and a barrel with rifling of 1 turn in 7 in.
+Later, the gun was updated with improved furniture and a barrel with rifling of 1 turn in 7 in.
 The ARDC recommended additional commonality with the M16A2 rifle, as well as lengthening the barrel to 14.5 in.
 In January 1984, the U.S. Army revised the QRP, and a month later, it formally approved development of the new carbine.